tammyhkle/CSS-343-Movies-Project/self-evaluation.md

 State the file and function where the information can be found

-invalid command code: RentalManager.cpp / Function: void RentalManager::readCommands(istream& inFile)
+invalid command code: RentalManager.cpp /RentalManager - readCommands

-invalid movie type:
+invalid movie type: Storage.cpp/ retrieve

-invalid customer ID:
+invalid customer ID: Customer.cpp / customer - set data

-invalid movie:
+invalid movie: Storage.cpp / retrieve

 factory classes: TransFactory, MovieFactory, ItemFactory

-hashtable: (explain what the hashtable is used for)
+hashtable: (explain what the hashtable is used for) RentalManager.cpp / Used for customer's information and organizing the Movie BSTrees by genre

-container used for comedy movies:
+container used for comedy movies: Storage.cpp

-function for sorting comedy movies:
+function for sorting comedy movies: BSTree.pp / bool insert(Item *)

-function where comedy movies are sorted:
+function where comedy movies are sorted: BSTree.pp / bool insert(Item *)

-functions called when retrieving a comedy movie based on title and year:
+functions called when retrieving a comedy movie based on title and year: Storage.cpp / bool retrieveItem(Item* item, Item*& retriever)

-functions called for retrieving and printing customer history:
+functions called for retrieving and printing customer history: History.cpp / void History::doTransaction(Storage& , HashMap& customerMap)

-container used for customer history:
+container used for customer history: Customer.h / vector<Transaction> history_

-functions called when borrowing a movie:
+functions called when borrowing a movie: Borrow.setData() / Storage.retrieve() / BSTree.retrieve() / comparison operators / Movie.borrow() / Customer.addHistory()

-explain borrowing a movie that does not exist:
+explain borrowing a movie that does not exist: Will try to look up the movie and not find in the Movie genre BSTree so will say movie not found and not complete the transaction.

-explain borrowing a movie that has 0 stock:
+explain borrowing a movie that has 0 stock: Will get the movie from BSTree, check the available stock, and state that it is out of stock and not complete the transaction.

-explain returning a movie that customer has not checked out:
+explain returning a movie that customer has not checked out: Will check customer history for a return transaction and will say not valid request if the movie is not valid to return if doesn't have a borrow.

-any static_cast or dynamic_cast used:
+any static_cast or dynamic_cast used: Used in children classes of Item and Movie in comparison operators

-Q: Total points: 25 (max 25)
+Q: Total points: 22 (max 25)